diamantidis/diamantidis.github.io/_posts/2018-12-09-xcode-shortcuts-and-custom-key-bindings.md

 Apart from this, writing this blog post is also a great opportunity for me to learn more about Xcode shortcuts.

-A list of the "default" Xcode shortucts, as listed by Apple, can be found [here](https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/xcode_help-command_shortcuts/Introduction/Introduction.html#//apple_ref/doc/uid/TP40010560-CH1-SW1)
+A list of the "default" Xcode shortcuts, as listed by Apple, can be found [here](https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/xcode_help-command_shortcuts/Introduction/Introduction.html#//apple_ref/doc/uid/TP40010560-CH1-SW1)

 Also this list can be found in Xcode by following Xcode > Preferences (or better `⌘` + `,`) > Key bindings, where you can also edit or add new shortcuts to the commands not yet set.